Bamise-Adebobola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The seventeenth script would find the pattern "root" and display three lines after it Th eighteenth script would display lines without the pattern of text The nineteenth script would display the lines of the file that begins with a letter
+The seventeenth script would find the pattern "root" and display three lines after it Th eighteenth script would display lines without the pattern of text The nineteenth script would display the lines of the file that begins with a letter The twentieth script would change letters A and c to letters Z and e respectively